7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 #### Pattern: Dual Test Tactic

-The testing of `BonusService` in the example application will follow the Dual Test Tactic.
-See the blog post [Unit, Functional, Integration?
+The testing of `BonusService` in our demonstration application will follow the Dual Test Tactic.
+See our blog post [Unit, Functional, Integration?
 You are doing it wrong](https://blog.7mind.io/constructive-test-taxonomy.html) for a discussion of test taxonomy and the value of this tactic.

-A `ZIO` resouce for `BonusService` must be in the `distage` object graph for a `Has[BonusService]` to be injected into the `ZIO` environment.
-One option: Define separate modules for the dummy and prod implementations.
-One module would be referenced by tests and the other by production.
+A `ZIO` resource for `BonusService` must be in the `distage` object graph for a `Has[BonusService]` to be injected into the `ZIO` environment.
+One option is to define separate modules for the dummy and production implementations.
+One module would be referenced by tests and the other only by production.
 However, this is not as useful as both implementations in the same object graph but different activations.

-The example application will use the
+Our demonstration application will use the
-@scaladoc[StandardAxis.Repo](izumi.distage.model.definition.StandardAxis$$Repo$) `Dummy` and `Prod` tags.
+@scaladoc[StandardAxis.Repo](izumi.distage.model.definition.StandardAxis$$Repo$) `Dummy` and `Prod`
+tags:

 ```scala mdoc:fakepackage:to-string
 "fakepackage app": Unit